springer12/simplisafe-python/README.md

 ## The `System` Object

-`System` objects are used to retrieve data on and control the state of SimpliSafe systems.
+`System` objects are used to retrieve data on and control the state of SimpliSafe™ systems.
 Two types of objects can be returned:

-* `SystemV2`: an object to control V2 (classic) SimpliSafe systems
+* `SystemV2`: an object to control V2 (classic) SimpliSafe™ systems
-* `SystemV3`: an object to control V3 (new, released in 2018) SimpliSafe systems
+* `SystemV3`: an object to control V3 (new, released in 2018) SimpliSafe™ systems

 Despite the differences, `simplipy` provides a common interface to these objects, meaning the same properties and methods are available to both.